Sergei wondering why vacuum cleaner isn't working whilst mischievous baby Oleg holds the pulled out plug in the background

 How do I compare energy prices?

-Sign up to our switch alerts to know when new deals become available.
+Sign up to our switch alerts to keep an eye on the cheapest energy suppliers and see when new deals become available.

 How do I know which supplier is right for me?

-There are a few things to consider when deciding whether a supplier is right for you:
+There are a few factors to consider when deciding whether an energy supplier is right for you:

 How long will it take to switch energy suppliers?